 Features

-Playing from chord symbols: Decoding the lead-sheet
+Playing from chord symbols: decoding the lead-sheet

 Pete Churchill, leading jazz educator and RAM professor of jazz composition, explains how to interpret chord symbols and create well-voiced piano accompaniments.